TASelwyn/CoMaS-Carleton/README.md

 - Checks clipboard activity periodically.
 - Collects hardware details.
 (Such as your mac address)
 - Collects background resource usage stats
+- Enable audio/video monitoring (Which is configurable to be optional or mandatory)

 It does NOT check browser data
 And it's only running when you open it to do the exam.
-It's not a rootkit.
+It's not a rootkit, you monkey.